cynber/CPSC-210-Doggo-Bingo/README.md

 ### Why is this project of interest to you?

-This application is based off an idea for a "Dog Spotting Bingo" game I played with a friend.
+This application is based off an idea for a "Dog Spotting bingo" game I played with a friend.
 We thought it would be an entertaining way to keep in touch throughout the school year.
 In the original design, we made an image file for the board, and we would update the board using the image editing "pen" tool in messaging apps.
 When someone would "spot" a dog, they would send a photo to the other person and mark off that breed on the board.
 Eventually it